kanansnote/py-venn-diagram/README.md

 - Interests circle will represent artistic and philosophical interests, emphasizing creativity and deep thinking.
 - Skills circle will showcase technical skills alongside nutritional expertise, demonstrating a multidisciplinary approach.
-- Needs circle will encompass financial and healthy needs, emphasizing effective communication for holistic solutions.
+- Needs circle will encompass financial and health needs, emphasizing effective communication for holistic solutions.

 When the three circles overlap, it will give us a career option to choose.
 In this case, programming seems to be the best option to go with.